Rhiannon Payne

 Joining the Remote team

 I joined Remote as a product marketer in 2021.
-This move was inspired by my experiences writing my book and interviewing Remote’s then-VP of Growth, Elissa Rossi.
+This move was inspired by my experiences writing my book and interviewing Remote’s then-VP of Growth, Elisa Rossi.

-Through my conversations with Elissa, I felt a strong connection with Remote’s mission of bridging the gap between global talent and opportunity.
+Through my conversations with Elisa, I felt a strong connection with Remote’s mission of bridging the gap between global talent and opportunity.
 I was also inspired by the global and async-first work culture.

 Joining a team focused on building the foundations for the future of work felt like a natural next step in my career.
 This was also my first time working at a larger tech company, something I was keen to experience.
 I joined as employee number 250 at Series A. Remote has since grown to become a Series C company with a $3B valuation and a team of 1,000+ employees across 60+ countries.